 Background

 IEA Annex 82 has investigated the impact of aggregating demand response across clusters of assets for one scenario.
 Many alternative reward/penalty functions, markets and flexibility requirement scenarios are possible.
 Additional scenarios need to be investigated to identify preferred ways to deploy flexibility from a fleet of flexible assets.
+Methods for assessing performance are also required.

 Purpose